Rachael Gourley

 Prior to the Bar

-Before joining Chambers, Rachael worked in diversity and inclusion and social mobility research in both the public and private sectors.
-Upon graduation, Rachael worked as a manager at a specialist diversity organisation that helped students from ethnic minority and social mobility backgrounds to gain access to top graduate jobs.
+Rachael first worked as a manager at an organisation that helped students from ethnic minority and social mobility backgrounds to gain access to top graduate jobs.
 Rachael managed client relationships with the Civil Service Fast Stream, GCHQ and Teach First, worked as a job coach with candidates and developed unconscious bias training materials.
-She held coaching sessions with over 500 students who went on to receive offers for the Civil Service Fast Stream or its related diversity internship schemes.
+She held coaching sessions with over 500 students who successfully went to receive offers for the Civil Service Fast Stream or its related diversity internship schemes.

-Rachael was later employed as a manager at the Judicial Appointments Commission working on judicial diversity policy and the development of fair selection exercise materials.
+Rachael was later employed as a manager at the Judicial Appointments Commission (‘JAC’) working on judicial diversity policy and the development of fair selection exercise materials.
 She delivered outreach presentations to lawyers throughout England and Wales, working to encourage more ethnic minority lawyers, women and lawyers with disabilities to consider judicial appointment.
 Rachael also provided Secretariat support to the Judicial Diversity Forum – a quarterly meeting between the JAC, the Lord Chief Justice, the Lord Chancellor and representatives from the legal profession.

 Rachael remains passionate about diversity, inclusion and social mobility.